Makrand Sinha

 About Me

-I received my PhD in August 2018 from the Paul G. Allen School of Computer Science & Engineering at University of Washington in Seattle under the guidance of Anup Rao.
+I received my PhD in August 2018 from the Paul G. Allen School of Computer Science & Engineering at the University of Washington in Seattle under the guidance of Anup Rao.

 Teaching